DianaHoefels/CoRoSeOf/README.md

 The file contains the tweet id, sampling technique, annotator id, annotator gender, majority vote labels, and final labels.
-To cite this dataset, use: TBA
+To cite this dataset, please use: TBA

 ## Folder Structure